djlacavera21/Apophis/README.md

 ## Usage

-The `apophis` module provides helpers for experimenting with Malbolge:
+The `apophis` module provides helpers for experimenting with Malbolge and Ruby:

 ```python
 import apophis